zingale/phy504/_sources/pull-requests.rst.txt

 This is okay.
 The workflow that github emphasizes is one based around *pulls* not *pushes*, so let's see how we do that.

-First, we need to *fork* the repo -- this creates a clone under our control that we can do with as we please.
+First, we need to *fork* the repo---this creates a clone under our control that we can do with as we please.
 Click on the "fork" button.

 .. image:: github-fork.png
    :align: center

-It may ask you where you want the fork to life -- you want it to live under your profile / username.
+It may ask you where you want the fork to life---you want it to live under your profile / username.

 This will bring you to a new github page, displaying the fork, with a